 The examiner will be seeking evidence that the student has progressed through a set of logical steps towards the desired outcome, and has fully explained and justified decisions taken.
 The structure and volume of material may also provide an indication of the amount of effort expended on the corresponding areas of the study as well as providing an audit trail to any conclusions or products.
 This requires reporting of the activities actually carried out by the student, and this forms the basis of the dissertation.
 It is impossible to set out guidelines for what the student should attempt to achieve in the course of the project, as each student will be operating in a real problem situation with pressures of time and resources, and often with real customers, political and cultural constraints.
 Due regard will therefore be paid to the difficulty of the situation and the originality and persuasiveness of any conclusions, recommendations or product development.
-This section should show how the bulk of the student's full-time study was spent.
+This section should show how the bulk of the student's full time study (amounting to the equivalent of 12 weeks) was spent.